alexbelgium/hassio-addons/readarr/README.md

 ## Usage

-Webui can be found at <http://homeassistant:8787/readarr> or with ingress.
+Webui can be found at <http://homeassistant:8787/readarr> or with ingress ☝️ by clicking the `Open Web UI` button.

 The default username/password : described in the startup log.